jackrabbit72380/Ho4kmmm/0.7.1/tags/4k_mmm/Readme.md

 Name your mod: Ho4kmmm.pak

-Ho4kmmm4k-S 🚀
+Ho4kmmm4k-S 🚀 Upscaled textuers +  Main menu mod

-Same as above, but with mod scaling enabled.
-Name your mod: Ho4kmmm4k-S.pak
+Same as above, but with mod scaling enabled for extra polish.
+(This rescales the Main menu to be true 4k) Name your mod: Ho4kmmm4k-S.pak

 ❓ Need Help?

 This mod isn’t super beginner-friendly, so some modding knowledge helps!
 If you get stuck or have questions, shoot me a message! 📩